-Title Description Schedule Market ceiling Type of Contract Conference on European Year of Skills Event putting the skills gap in Railways and Women in Transport in the focus Q1 25,000.00€ Direct contract InnoTrans sqm and AUMA fees Innotrans is the leading international trade fair for transport technology and takes place every 2 years in Berlin.
+Title Description No of SNEs Market ceiling Type of Contract Conference on European Year of Skills Event putting the skills gap in Railways and Women in Transport in the focus Q1 25,000.00 € Direct contract InnoTrans sqm and AUMA fees Innotrans is the leading international trade fair for transport technology and takes place every 2 years in Berlin.
 ERA participates as an exhibitor in 2024.
 Sqm must be booked one year before the event.
-Q1 50.000.00€ Direct contract Details included in the Communication and Dissemination 00,000.00 - Conference Energy Efficiency Plan.
-Q1 25,000.00€ Direct contract Details included in the Communication and Dissemination Conference on Multimodal Transport Plan.
-Q1 25,000.00 € Direct contract Interpretation services ("simultanée, consécutive, chuchotée") are required for meetings/ events organized by the Agency in France (mainly Valenciennes and Lille) or Services d'interprétation abroad.
-Q1 830,000.00€ Framework Contract
+Q1 50,000.00 € Direct contract Conference Energy Efficiency Details included in the Communication and Dissemination Plan.
+Q1 25,000.00 € Direct contract Conference on Multimodal Transport Details included in the Communication and Dissemination Plan.
+Q1 25,000.00 € Direct contract Services d'interprétation Interpretation services ("simultanée, consécutive, chuchotée") are required for meetings/ events organized by the Agency in France (mainly Valenciennes and Lille) or abroad.
+Q1 830,000.00 € Framework Contract